Hiyya1/ODT-2026-Hiyya/README.md

 # trigger all sensors
 # get distance of object above sensors
 # if object detected by a sensor X at a distance of 2-30cm,
-# rotate corresponding servo X slowly by 45 degrees
+# rotate corresponding servo X slowly by 90 degrees
-# wait for 2 seconds
+# wait for 1 second
-# rotate in reverse by 45 degrees
+# rotate in reverse by 90 degrees
 # go back to sensor loop

 ```